LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 ### Setting Up the Database

-The first thing to do is to create the database.
+The first thing to do is to set up the database.
 Follow along as we walk you though how to do that.

+##### MySQL Server

 First, start up your apache server: